korigod/mavlink-rfcs/text/0002-mav-frames-revision.md

 # Summary

 Revise MAVLink local frames of reference to create a clear and comprehensive frames system.
-Agree on frames naming convention, add some useful frames and correct descriptions.
+Agree on the frames naming convention, add some useful frames and correct the descriptions.

 # Motivation